MacOS version history: Mac OS X Public Beta

-Mac OS X 10.0 "Cheetah"
+Mac OS X 10.0

 On March 24, 2001, Apple released Mac OS X 10.0 (internally codenamed Cheetah).

 The initial version was slow, incomplete, and had very few applications available at the time of its launch, mostly from independent developers.
 Critics suggested that the operating system was not ready for mainstream adoption, but they recognized the importance of its initial launch as a base to improve upon.
 Simply releasing Mac OS X was received by the Macintosh community as a great accomplishment, for attempts to completely overhaul the Mac OS had been underway since 1996, and delayed by countless setbacks.
 Following some bug fixes, kernel panics became much less frequent.

-Mac OS X 10.1 "Puma"
+Mac OS X 10.1

 Mac OS X 10.1 (internally codenamed Puma) was released on September 25, 2001.

 It has better performance and provided missing features, such as DVD playback.
 Apple released 10.1 as a free upgrade CD for 10.0 users.
 Apple released a upgrade CD for Mac OS 9.

 On January 7, 2002, Apple announced that Mac OS X was to be the default operating system for all Macintosh products by the end of that month.